 Try a new sacred tradition each year to create holy moments for your family.

-Though many of our traditions are still a fun and meaningful part of Christmas, this year we’ve done some new things that have been very special.
-A visit with relatives in North Carolina has been a very special addition to our Christmas.
-Our girls have been making time to spend time in God’s word together, which is something new.
-In addition, we took a fun excursion to visit Christmas Town at Busch Gardens, enjoying the lights, carols, and festive shows.
+Though many of our traditions are still a fun and meaningful part of Christmas, we’ve added new things that have been very special.
+One year, a visit with relatives in North Carolina was a very special addition to our Christmas.
+When our girls were home from college, they enjoyed having a devotional time together, reading and discussing Bible verses or devotions.
+One year we took a trip to Christmas Town at Busch Gardens, enjoying the lights, carols, and festive shows.
+We’ve been back several times and it’s always fun.

 - To keep things fresh, consider starting a tradition of trying one new thing each year.
 Involve your kids in choosing a new activity to add to your celebration.
 Maybe each year a different child gets to help choose the activity.